kohkimakimoto/altax-server/README.md

 # Altax Server Plugin

-Built-in web server plugin for altax.
+A built-in web server plugin for altax.